deejaygraham/deejaygraham.github.io/_posts/2022-11-15-how-to-be-psychic.md

 going in a better or worse direction.
 Whenever you feel like the tests are getting annoying, painful, large setup, slow, anything you don't like.
 Don't blame the tests (at least at first), suspect your production code is causing that pain.
 Often changing the design makes the tests better.

 ## Refactor Names

 ## How to Draw

 'The mind a great place to have ideas but a terrible place for keeping them' David Allen - Author of Getting Things Done

+A whiteboard and a few boxes are sometimes all you need to start getting a feel for a design and how it can be improved, away from staring at the code.
+Here's a picture of me with one of our junior devs - we have huge whiteboards in our office that many people never seem to notice much less use.
+I was discussing a problem with Scott when I suggested he draw out what the problem was.
+We took a
+"collaboration" picture here but then got into discussing the problem and Scott, for all the "design" was horribly rendered on the board by us, it really helped us see clearly what the issues were and how we could get around them.

+UML is a wonderful language but I often hear people complain about it.
+I don't go the full distance using all the notation and each diagram type but sticking to boxes and lines for class diagrams and something similar for interaction diagrams is about all you need most of the time.
+What I like most about UML is it's designed for this kind of informality.
+A box can be anything but I can connect it to another box with a line and all that tells me is it's two entities which have some sort of connection.
+There's nothing else to read into it.
+As you begin to flesh out the design, you can add to the diagram to add more detail in but at no point does it have to stop being a sketch of an idea rather than an "official" document.
+Very good for evolution.

+even better C4 and plantuml are great for creating text based descriptions of systems that can be checked into source control and treated like other source files.

 ## Code Smells